About our Residency Program:

 The Department of Surgery at SUNY Upstate Medical University offers a traditional, comprehensive, fully ACGME accredited general surgery residency program with a curriculum emphasizing supervised experience in both traditional, open surgical procedures and newer, laparoscopic, minimally invasive and robotic techniques.
 Elective opportunities for basic and clinical research are also available as part of the residency program.
 University Hospital, a 409-bed, Level I Trauma Center, and Golisano Children’s Hospital serve 17 counties in the Upstate and Central New York area.
-Adjoining University Hospital, a free-standing 90,000 square foot, comprehensive Cancer Center opened its doors to patients in July 2014.
-Resident teams also rotate through the general surgery teaching services at adjacent Crouse Hospital, nearby Veterans Administration Hospital, St. Joseph’s Hospital Health Center and Upstate University Hospital at Community General.
+Adjoining University Hospital, a 90,000 square foot, comprehensive Cancer Center opened its doors to patients in July 2014.
+Resident teams also rotate through the general surgery teaching services at adjacent Crouse Hospital, nearby Veterans Administration Hospital, St. Joseph’s Hospital Health Center, and Upstate University Hospital at Community General.

 SUNY Upstate Medical University is located in downtown Syracuse, the fourth largest city in New York State.
-Surrounded by breathtaking countryside, Syracuse offers a rich city life with varied cultural and recreational offerings.
+Surrounded by breathtaking countryside, Syracuse offers a rich city life with varied and numerous cultural and recreational offerings.

 We are seeking recent U.S. medical school graduates.
 All applicants, if not currently enrolled in medical school, must have graduated within the last five years.
 If you are a foreign medical graduate you will need U.S. clinical experience and must be ECFMG certified at the time of application, unless you are currently in medical school.
 An observership/externship does not satisfy our requirement for clinical experience as it does not provide “hands on” patient care.
 We are able to sponsor only a J-1 visa, with no exceptions.
 We currently have a select number of foreign medical graduates in our program.

 I look forward to receiving your application and to meeting you should you be offered the opportunity to come to Syracuse for an interview.